The General Product Safety Directive Committee

 discuss international developments and signal weaknesses in existing practices.

-Better traceability of products helps the market surveillance authorities of EU countries find dangerous products and remove them from the market, cooperating through RAPEX.
+Better traceability of products helps the market surveillance authorities of EU countries to find dangerous products and remove them from the market, cooperating through RAPEX.